 1) What is an Emergency Bankruptcy Petition?

 Most bankruptcy lawyers refer to an emergency bankruptcy petition as filing a “skeleton” case.
-Skeleton refers to the fact that the filing is just the “bare bones” of what needs to be filed to obtain a bankruptcy case number and start the automatic stay to prevent creditors from taking any further actions to collect debts without bankruptcy court approval.
+Skeleton refers to the fact that the filing is just the “bare bones” of what needs to be filed to obtain a bankruptcy case number.
+Also start the automatic stay to prevent creditors from taking any further actions to collect debts without bankruptcy court approval.

-In most cases, a full bankruptcy petition includes numerous schedules and statements.
-A typical Chapter 7 case or Chapter 13 bankruptcy filing includes:
+However, in most cases, a full bankruptcy petition includes numerous schedules and statements.
+For instance, a typical Chapter 7 case or Chapter 13 bankruptcy filing includes:

 - Voluntary Bankruptcy Petition